Sloeber/arduino-eclipse-plugin/readme.md

 ### Set the Code Formatting

-To avoid having changes all the time because of different formatting this project uses the standard "java conventions [build in].
+To avoid having changes all the time because of different formatting this project uses the standard "Eclipse [built-in]".

 Go to